OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.6.0.md

 ## Solved issues concerned by users in 1.6.2

 * Issue #213 correct phase output in multiprocessor mode
+* Issue #217 SAAMG solver is still not fixed

 ## Solved issues concerned by users in 1.6.1

 * Issue #169 New Material: BoronCarbide